nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ![Command Class Diagram](images/Command-Class-Diagram.png) <br/>
 *Figure 6: Command Class Diagram*

 The `Command` component consists of different commands, each represented by `XYZCommand` which inherits from the abstract `Command` class.

-Example: The Browse command would be represented by a `BrowseCommand`.
+> :memo: This is similar to the parser above.
+E.g. A `browse` command would be represented by a `BrowseCommand`.

-`Main` would utilise the `Command#execute()` operation to carry out the execution of the `Command` and retrieve a String output that will contain the successful result of the `Command`.
+`Main` would utilise the `Command#execute()` operation to carry out the execution of the `Command` which will return a String output that will contain the successful result of the `Command`.
 If the `Command` was not successful, an exception will be thrown with details of the failure.

 <br/>